 Spend the night before prepping food and making sure that I have everything I needed.
-Cooked myself some sweet potatoes for easy eating during the ride, packed plenty of energy gels, energy bars and waterproof jacket just in case the storm hit us on the way back in the afternoon.
+Cooked me some sweet potatoes for easy eating during the ride, packed plenty of energy gels, energy bars and waterproof jacket just in case the storm hit us on the way back in the afternoon.

 Starting Location at Alexandra Gardens

 The weather could not have been any more than perfect, lovely cool breeze to help keep you cool and most of it all makes it easier to enjoy the ride.
 Luckily for me but it was hard to see riders pulling over because their tyre popped and have to replace the tube.
-During the course I was thinking to myself to not let this happen to me as I am short for time.
+During the course, I was thinking to myself not to let this happen to me as I am short for time.

 Just in Time

-Met a new buddy during the break in Queenscliff who had also ordered iced coffee and left to drink it in a hurry haha.
+Met a new buddy during the break-in Queenscliff who had also ordered iced coffee and left to drink it in a hurry haha.
 He kept me company on the way back from Sorento to the finish line.